mbrubeck/agate/README.md

 Agate has basic support for virtual hosts.
 If you specify multiple `--hostname`s, Agate will look in a directory with the respective hostname within the content root directory.
 For example if one of the hostnames is `example.com`, and the content root directory is set to the default `./content`, and `gemini://example.com/file.gmi` is requested, then Agate will look for `./content/example.com/file.gmi`.
 This behaviour is only enabled if multiple `--hostname`s are specified.
-Agate does not support different certificates for different hostnames, you will have to use a single certificate for all domains (multi domain certificate).
+Agate also supports different certificates for different hostnames, see the section on certificates below.

 If you want to serve the same content for multiple domains, you can instead disable the hostname check by not specifying `--hostname`.
 In this case Agate will disregard a request's hostname apart from checking that there is one.

-### Multiple certificates
+### Certificates

 Agate has support for using multiple certificates with the `--certs` option.
 Agate will thus always require that a client uses SNI, which should not be a problem since the Gemini specification also requires SNI to be used.